future-ice-cream-header.jpg

 From the frozen ‘milk ice’ of ancient China to the pure indulgence of a tub of Ben and Jerry’s, ice cream has come a long way from its humble origins.
 It’s a sweet treat that still captures the imagination of people the world over – and some of those imaginations are running wild when it comes to developing the next ice cream innovations.

-Learn about the origins and invention of ice cream here
+Learn about the origins and invention of ice cream

 1. Dairy Free / Low Calorie

 The two main ingredients in traditional ice cream are cream and sugar, making it a very high-calorie food.
-But in an increasingly health-conscious world we’ve started to create ‘low-calorie’ ice creams (which contain less sugar and trade cream and full-fat milk for lower-fat skimmed milk), and even vegan ice creams which trade the dairy for plant-based milks like soy or coconut.
-In theory these alternative recipes ought to make ice cream healthier; but since fat fills us up, low-calorie ice cream is often less satiating than traditional full-fat versions, so people tend to eat more of them in one sitting!1
+But in an increasingly health-conscious world, we’ve started to create ‘low-calorie’ ice creams (which contain less sugar and trade cream and full-fat milk for lower-fat skimmed milk), and even vegan ice creams which trade the dairy for plant-based milks like soy or coconut.
+In theory, these alternative recipes ought to make ice cream healthier; but since fat fills us up, low-calorie ice cream is often less satiating than traditional full-fat versions, so people tend to eat more of them in one sitting!1

 2. New Flavours

 On the other side of the coin, we’re also working to make even more luxurious ice creams with new inventive flavours.
-Ice cream could now be your starter rather than your pudding, thanks to the advent of savoury flavours like beetroot, basil and olive oil, or even replace your cocktail at the bar: UK-based ‘Cheers Ice Cream’ has a Mojito-flavoured number that, with an ABV of 8.4%, might even get you feeling tipsy.2, 3 Adding alcohol reduces the freezing point of ice cream: too much and the mixture might not freeze at all, but adding just the right amount helps the ice cream freeze slower, giving it an extra-creamy texture.
+Ice cream could now be your starter rather than your pudding, thanks to the advent of savoury flavours like beetroot, basil and olive oil, or even replace your cocktail at the bar: UK-based ‘Cheers Ice Cream’ has a Mojito-flavoured number that, with an alcohol volume of 8.4%, might even get you feeling tipsy.2, 3 Adding alcohol reduces the freezing point of ice cream: too much, and the mixture might not freeze at all, but adding just the right amount helps the ice cream freeze slower, giving it an extra-creamy texture.

 3. Two flavours for the price of one

 Ever been stuck choosing between two flavours of ice cream, only to be forced to go for one scoop of each?
-Soon you might not be forced to choose, if food development scientist Elizabeth Fenner and her new ‘flavour release’ ice cream have their way.
+Soon, you might not be forced to choose, if food development scientist Elizabeth Fenner and her new ‘flavour release’ ice cream have their way.

 By wrapping up a cherry flavour inside tiny balls of gelatin and stirring it into vanilla ice cream (a process called microencapsulation), Fenner created a frozen treat which, on first taste, appears to be plain vanilla.
 But, as the heat of your mouth breaks down the capsules and releases the flavour inside, that same scoop of ice cream starts to taste of cherry instead.4 Move over Willy Wonka and your ‘three course meal’ gum – multi-flavour ice cream is way more exciting.